igembitsgoa/igem-wikisync/docs/overview.rst

 Overview
 ========

 **WikiSync** is a Python library that allows you to easily upload your iGEM wiki.
-There's no need anymore to manually upload each file, replace your URLs and copy paste your source code into a web form.
+There's no need anymore to manually upload each file, replace each URL and copy paste your source code into a web form.
 Building and deployment can now be as simple as a ``git push``, thanks to `Travis <https://travis-ci.com>`_.

-All you need are five lines of code:
+**All you need are five lines of code:**

 .. code-block:: python